-Layering drawers is another way you can utilise poorly proportioned spaces – a drawer within a drawer can separate silverware, rubber bands, and other knick-knacks.
+Layering drawers is another way you can utilise in a small kitchen cabinet – a drawer within a drawer can separate silverware, rubber bands, and other knick-knacks.

 If you’re short on both counter and storage space, turn to the walls.
-Mounting racks are a great way to display your best utensils and keep them within reach while maximising space.
+Mounting racks are a great way to display your best utensils in a small kitchen and keep them within reach while maximising space.